What is Straddle?

 If the trader strategy fails, his maximum loss will be $46.
 At the expiry date, the Apple stock trades at $210, therefore the put option expires immediately as it is out of the money, but the call option is in the money (the strike price is below the trading price), and when the option expires, the revenue earned on the option will be $90 (210 – 120).
 The initial cost to the trader of $46 is further subtracted from this leaving the trader with a profit of $44 (90 – 46).

 Suppose the trader exits the market before the expiry date and the Apple stock trades at the strike price of $120.
 The call option is at $10 while the put option is at $25, the payout will be as follows:

 The net loss is –$11.

 In a long straddle, the trader buys both the call and put options.
 The expiry date and strike price for the options must be the same.
-It is recommended to buy the option when the stock is undervalued or discounted regardless of how the stock moves.
-It is considered a safe trade for investors because, as shown in the example, the cost of purchasing the call and put options is the maximum amount of loss the trader will face.
+It is recommended to buy the option when the stock is undervalued or discounted, regardless of how the stock moves.
+It is considered a low risk trade for investors because, as shown in the example, the cost of purchasing the call and put options is the maximum amount of loss the trader will face.

-A short straddle is the opposite of a long straddle and happens when the trader sells both his call and put options with the same strike price and date of expiry.
-It is best to buy the call and put options when the stock is overvalued regardless of how the stock moves.
-It is risky for the investor as they could lose the total value of the stock for both the options and the profits earned is limited to the premium on both options.
+A short straddle is the opposite of a long straddle and happens when the trader sells both call and put options with the same strike price and date of expiry.
+It is best to sell the call and put options when the stock is overvalued, regardless of how the stock moves.
+It is risky for the investor as they could lose the total value of the stock for both the options and the profit earned is limited to the premium on both options.